 A. PRB-1 is the designation for a document containing the landmark declaratory ruling made by the FCC on September 16, 1985, pertaining

 to our antenna structures.
-In this document, the FCC grants a Request for Declaratory Ruling on the matter of state and local
+In this document, the FCC grants a Request for Declaratory Ruling regarding the matter of state

 accommodate amateur station antenna structures.
 Section 97.15(b) says: Except as otherwise provided herein, a station antenna structure may be erected at heights and dimensions sufficient

 to accommodate amateur service communications.
 (State and local regulation of a station antenna structure must not preclude

 amateur service communications.
 Rather, it must reasonably accommodate such communications and must constitute the minimum

 practicable regulation to accomplish the state or local authority's legitimate purpose.

 Q. What does PRB-1 say about covenants?

 A. It says that the FCC has expressly decided not to extend its limited

 preemption policy to covenants, conditions and restrictions contained in deeds or bylaws of homeowner and condominium associations.

 Q. What was the reasoning behind that?